Aliases for LRSAM1 Gene

 GeneCards Summary for LRSAM1 Gene

 LRSAM1 (Leucine Rich Repeat And Sterile Alpha Motif Containing 1) is a Protein Coding gene.
 Diseases associated with LRSAM1 include Charcot-Marie-Toothe Disease, Axonal, Type 2P and Charcot-Marie-Tooth Disease Type 2P.
-Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include ligase activity and hormone activity.
-An important paralog of this gene is LRRC8A.
+An important paralog of this gene is LRCH4.

 UniProtKB/Swiss-Prot for LRSAM1 Gene